ADHD in Toddlers: Signs, Symptoms, and Treatment

 - Difficulty transitioning from one activity to another

-If your toddler is younger than 5, these alternative treatments may be helpful:
+If your child is younger than 5, these alternative ADHD treatments may be helpful:

-A final note: It’s important for parents of hyperactive toddlers to take care of themselves and to get support.
+A final note: It’s vital for parents of hyperactive toddlers to take care of themselves and to get support from other parents who know what it is like to live with a disruptive child 24/7.
+Look for emotional support and understanding from your clinician, family and friends, online Facebook groups, and the local CHADD Chapter.
 Raising a special-needs child is a marathon, not a sprint!